ReeceHarding/greg/docs/checklist.md

   - [ ] Include revenue proof upload for assignments requiring business validation
   - [ ] Build submission preview before final submit with ability to edit

-- [ ] Develop AI-powered feedback for business and technical assignments
+- [ ] Develop AI-powered feedback for business and technical assignments using Claude 4 Sonnet ONLY
-  - [ ] Create Cloud Function triggering Claude API when assignments are submitted
+  - [ ] Create Cloud Function that sends assignment content to Claude 4 Sonnet API for analysis (NOT templates)
-  - [ ] Analyze business model viability, market fit, and revenue potential for business plans
+  - [ ] Use Claude 4 Sonnet to analyze business model viability, market fit, and revenue potential
-  - [ ] Review code quality, architecture, and best practices for technical submissions
+  - [ ] Have Claude 4 Sonnet review code quality, architecture, and best practices for technical submissions
-  - [ ] Check n8n workflow efficiency and suggest automation improvements
+  - [ ] Send n8n workflows to Claude 4 Sonnet for efficiency analysis and improvement suggestions
-  - [ ] Generate specific action items for improving business metrics
+  - [ ] Let Claude 4 Sonnet generate specific, personalized action items for improving business metrics
-  - [ ] Format feedback with clear sections: strengths, improvements needed, next steps
+  - [ ] Parse Claude 4 Sonnet's responses to format feedback with clear sections: strengths, improvements needed, next steps

 ## Instructor Review Interface